unicornultrafoundation/subnet-node/core/virtualbox/README.md

 The system will:

-1. Fetch the order details using the provided `OrderId`
-2. Extract CPU cores, memory, and disk size from the order
+1. Extract CPU cores, memory, and disk size from the order
-3. Automatically determine the appropriate OS type based on the host architecture
+2. Download Ubuntu 22.04 cloud image if not already available
+3. Convert the cloud image to VDI format
 4. Create a VM with the name format `vm-{orderId}`
 5. Configure the VM with the order's specifications
+6. Generate and attach cloud-init ISO for initialization

 ### Managing VMs